History of Austria: End of grand coalition and new constitution (1920–1933)

 Despite the absence of reparations, Austria under the coalition suffered hyperinflation similar to that of Germany, destroying some of the financial assets of the middle and upper classes, and disrupting the economy.
 Adam Ferguson attributes hyperinflation to the existence of far too many people on the government payroll, failure to tax the working class, and numerous money losing government enterprises.
-The fascists blamed the left for the hyperinflation; Ferguson blames policies associated with the left.
+The conservatives blamed the left for the hyperinflation; Ferguson blames policies associated with the left.
 Massive riots ensued in Vienna in which the rioters demanded higher taxes on the rich and reduced subsidies to the poor.
 In response to the riots, the government increased taxes but failed to reduce subsidies.

 The terms of the Treaty of Saint Germain were further underlined by the Geneva Protocols of the League of Nations (which Austria joined on 16 December 1920) on 4 October 1922 between Austria and the Allies.
 Austria was given a guarantee of sovereignty provided it did not unite with Germany over the following 20 years.
 Austria also received a loan of 650 million Goldkronen which was successful in halting hyperinflation, but required major restructuring of the Austrian economy.
 The Goldkrone was replaced by the more stable Schilling, but resulted in unemployment and new taxes, loss of social benefits and major attrition of the public service.

 The First World Congress of Jewish Women was held in Vienna in May 1923.